Waleed-Hassan-QA/Cypress-Ecommerce-E2E/README.md

-# Cypress e-Commerce Testing framework using (POM)
+# E-Commerce Automation Testing framework using Cypress (POM)

 This project automates the end-to-end testing of an e-commerce application using Cypress with a Page Object Model (POM) design pattern.
 It covers all major functional flows including negative test cases with assertions.